-For SIM imaging, cells were plated on laminin coated #0 coverslip dishes (MatTek, P35G-0-20-C).
-Cells were fixed and permeabilized with a 1 min incubation in 0.3% glutaraldehyde, 0.25% Triton-X 100 solution in cytoskeletal buffer (10 mM MES monohydrate, 150 mM NaCl, 5 mM EGTA, 5 mM glucose, and 5 mM MgCl2; pH 6.1) followed by a 20 min incubation in 3% glutaraldehyde solution in cytoskeletal buffer.
-Cells were then reduced with two 5 min incubations with 0.1% NaBH4 and washed three times in PBS.
-The cells were then blocked with 5% goat serum in PBS for 1 h and subsequently stained with Phallodin 546 (1:500; Invitrogen, A22283) overnight at 4°C. After staining, the cells were given three 10 min washes and then directly imaged using a Zeiss Elyra structured illumination microscope and a Plan-Apochromat 63X/1.4 Oil DIC M27 objective (Zeiss).
+For structured illumination microscopy (SIM) imaging, cells were plated on laminin-coated #0 coverslip dishes (MatTek, P35G-0-20-C).
+Cells were fixed and permeabilized with a 1-minute incubation in 0.3% glutaraldehyde, 0.25% Triton-X 100 solution in cytoskeletal buffer (10 mmol/L MES monohydrate, 150 mmol/L NaCl, 5 mmol/L EGTA, 5 mmol/L glucose, and 5 mmol/L MgCl2; pH 6.1), followed by a 20-minute incubation in 3% glutaraldehyde solution in cytoskeletal buffer.
+Cells were then reduced with two 5-minute incubations with 0.1% NaBH4 and washed three times in PBS.
+The cells were then blocked with 5% goat serum in PBS for 1 hour and subsequently stained with phallodin 546 (1:500; Invitrogen, A22283) overnight at 4°C. After staining, the cells were given three 10-minute washes and then directly imaged using a Zeiss Elyra structured illumination microscope and a Plan-Apochromat 63X/1.4 Oil DIC M27 objective (Zeiss).
 Samples were illuminated using an Argon multiline laser for excitation at 546 nm diode laser.
-Samples were captured with z-stack slices of 1 $\mu$ m and SIM processed via Zen 2010 software.
+Samples were captured with z-stack slices of 1 μm and SIM processed via Zen 2010 software.
 Using ImageJ, captured cells were presented as maximum intensity 3D projections.